Life of British Expats after Brexit

 If the Norwegian model comes into force, employees will have to register with the police authorities as employees, presenting all necessary documents, something that will permit them to also bring their families to Cyprus.

-For those seeking a job, they will most probably be allowed to stay in Cyprus for up to six months to seek employment and to carry out the relevant interviews.
+For job seekers, they will most probably be allowed to stay in Cyprus for up to six months to seek employment and to carry out the relevant interviews.
 For those who are fired or have resigned but who have worked in Cyprus for at least a year then they will have the right to seek employment and carry out the relevant interviews to find a job.

 UK nationals will no longer be able to participate in the European Parliament elections but will have the right to participate in the local municipal elections.